 The headlamp doors are designed to open when you turn the headlamps on, and close when you turn the headlamps and parking lamps off.
-If you turn the headlamps on, then turn the headlamp switch back to the parking lamps setting, the headlamp doors will stay open.
+If you turn the headlamps on, then turn back to the parking lamps setting, the headlamp doors will stay open.

 You can open the doors manually using the knob next to the headlamp assembly.
-Turn the knob to the left until the doors are open.
+Turn the knob counterclockwise until the doors are open.
+Turn the knob clockwise to close the doors manually.